COHRINT/et-ddf/python/ros_wrapper/README.md

 - empy
 - rospkg

-Next, create a symbolic link from the ROS package, located in the `offset_ros` folder, to a catkin workspace, then build your catkin workspace, and source it:
+Next, create a symbolic link from the ROS package, located in the `etddf_ros` folder, to a catkin workspace, then build your catkin workspace, and source it:

 ```
-$ ln -s <offset repo location>/python/offset_ros/ <path to a catkin workspace>/src/
+$ ln -s <etddf repo location>/python/offset_ros/ <path to a catkin workspace>/src/
 $ cd <path to catkin_workspace> && catkin_make && source devel/setup.bash
 ```